alitainfotech/vue3-test-task/README.md

 #### Note

 - Here we have assumed that data are important.
 So we are not deleting actual data by calling delete api.

+### Instructions for test

+#### Filter call list

+- Type any text in search box located in header.
+If text or part of text will be matche with any of the columns text than it will filtr that call detail

+#### Pagination

+- Increase or decrease limit parameter of get_calls function, located at store/CallsStore.js
+- It will always limit the display page number irrespective of number of pages

+#### delete functionality

+- Click on delete button located in action column.
+It will open confirmation dialog, where you can see call id to be deleted